JoshuaHess12/miaaim/docs/source/index.rst

 .. note::
    If you pull a new version, please visit for the latest usage instructions for new workflows!
-All new workflows and updated versions should be backwards compatible with previous versions.
+All updated versions should be backwards compatible with previous versions.
 If you are having trouble implementing a pipeline that you are used to, feel free to :ref:`contact <Contact Information to contact>` us so we can help.

 .. toctree::
    :maxdepth: 3